denocris/cifar10-CNN-TensorFlow-Estimators/README.md

 # CNN CIFAR-10

-A 5-layer CNN (4 convolutional layers + 1 fully connected) is built.
+In *cifar10_5cnn.py*, a 5-layer CNN (4 convolutional layers + 1 fully connected) is built.
+The model is coded using the new TensorFlow API (tf.estimator).
 Its performances are tested in terms of accuracy on CIFAR-10 dataset (converted in TFRecords format).
-The model is coded using the new TensorFlow API (tf.estimator).

 ### STEP ONE: Covert CIFAR-10 in TFRecords
 To achieve this task, a script from TensorFlow Tutorial was used (is a standard script, often used by the community)